Mrvishal2k2/TG-ShortLinkBot/README.md

  If API_KEY is not provided Still u can use with [Da.gd](https://da.gd) Shortlink !!

 # All rights reserved !!
-* Rangers stay from Kang !!
+* Kangers stay from Kang !!
 * Don't be a copy cat !!
 * Good to see if you give me credits if you are using !!
 * This is only for personal !!
 Don't make a Bot channel Business with this !!